EVORA-project/evora-ontology/models/docs/Fungus.md

   preparationTechnique:
     name: preparationTechnique
-    description: The technique, method, or procedure employed to obtain or prepare the material prior to its use or storage
+    description: The technique, method, or procedure employed to obtain or prepare the material prior to its use or storage.
     title: preparation technique
     from_schema: https://w3id.org/evorao/
     rank: 1000